irok/sprite-magic-importer/README.md

 # sprite-magic-importer
-Custom node-sass importer for create CSS Sprites like Magic Imports of the Comass.
+Custom node-sass importer for create CSS Sprites like Magic Imports of the Compass.

 ```scss
 /* Input */